trbrc/svelte-inspect/README.md

 <Inspect {todos} />
 ```

-Try the example at [svelte.dev/repl](https://svelte.dev/repl/eb3b3ae5639544d78d7363e126b29896).
+Try the example in the [svelte.dev REPL](https://svelte.dev/repl/eb3b3ae5639544d78d7363e126b29896).
 Use mouse and keyboard to inspect the todos.

 ## Types